animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ## <a id="configuring-springs-cache-abstraction"></a>Configuring Spring's Cache Abstraction

-With Spring Data for GemFire, GemFire can be used as a caching provider in [cache abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).
+With Spring Data for VMware GemFire, GemFire can be used as a caching provider in [cache abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).

 In Cache Abstraction, the caching annotations (such as